matthiasroder/datapipeline/README.md

 ## Features

 - Processes PDF, DOCX, TXT, HTML, and CSV files
+- Downloads and converts web pages directly from URLs
 - Converts all formats to Markdown while preserving structure
 - Adds metadata and tags as YAML front matter
 - Optionally generates summaries using OpenAI API